Miscellaneous

 This miraculous cinnamon!

 I think the time when we appreciate cinnamon the most is winter.
-There are few who have not warmed up in winter, at home, in the mountains or at Christmas fairs, with a mug of mulled wine smelling of cinnamon.
-And I think there are even fewer who don't recognise and appreciate it in apple pie, gingerbread, snails in a cake crust or other cakes.
-But what is cinnamon and what might it have to do with wood?
-These and other questions I've set out to answer below.
+There are few who have not warmed up in winter, at home, in the mountains or at Christmas markets, with a cup of mulled wine smelling of cinnamon.
+And I think even fewer still do not recognize and appreciate it in apple pie, gingerbread, snails in a cochino crust or other cakes.
+But what is cinnamon and what can it have to do with wood?
+These and other questions I set out to answer below.

 the miraculous cinnamon